3m1n3nc3/alisimbiPhp/README.md

 ###Getting the country list
 The country list is important to the smooth functioning of the program now To install *Simply run the `locale.sql` file that is in the root dir*

+###Getting the newly created databases
+To install the newly created Databases run the `alisimbi.sql` file that is at the root dir